 - Karl Groves’ findings about sites with accessibility overlays

-- Understanding and Selling Accessible Websites (free guide, not mentioned)
+- Understanding and Selling Accessible Websites (free guide)

 If website accessibility is new to you, you can get an overview about it and find out why you should care, who it affects, how many it affects and additional information in episode 53, Design With Accessibility in Mind.